NightShade256/rust-imgui-memory-editor/README.md

 This crate is *not* published on `crates.io` since there is already a crate which implements bindings to the widget with the same name.

-The crate on `crates.io` is outdated, and has a totally different API than this crate.

-This crate tries to stay close to the original widget's API.
+The crate on `crates.io` is outdated, and has a totally different API while this crate tries to stay close to the original widget's API.

 ## Usage